-Gold ETFs work similarly to mutual funds; the only difference between the two is that mutual funds invest in equity and debt securities, whereas Gold ETFs have just physical gold in its portfolio.
+Gold ETFs work similarly to mutual funds; the only difference between the two is that mutual funds invest in equity and debt securities, whereas Gold ETFs have just physical gold in their portfolio.
 This is how Gold ETFs work:

 - ETF Units are created – The mutual fund generates gold units keeping physical gold at the core.
 Once these gold units get listed in the stock market, they are available for trading.

-- Valuation Changes of ETF Units – Since Gold ETF units track physical gold as a benchmark, any changes in the value of the physical gold may result in the changes in the Net Asset Value of the Gold ETF.
+- Valuation Changes of ETF Units – Since Gold ETF units track physical gold as a benchmark, any changes in the value of the physical gold may result in changes in the Net Asset Value of the Gold ETF.